 Drying time and details

-Once you have your first coat of paint on the fabric you can move onto any trim or the wood frame.
+Once you have your first coat of paint on the fabric you can move on to the trim or the wood frame.
 The fabric is going to take time to dry and you want it to dry for at least a few hours before adding another coat.
 And, depending on the coverage you may need to add 2-3 coats.

-Once you have the fabric color you want you’ll need to let it fully dry out for the next 24-48 hours, possibly a little longer, before you attempt to sit on it.
+If you are satisfied with the fabric color let it dry for the next 24-48 hours, possibly longer, before you sit on it.
 Your fabric will not rub off on your clothes once it’s fully dry and should be soft and smooth.

 You will need to seal your painted wood, but not the fabric!
 Because you’re not sealing the paint over the fabric it will be slightly lighter than any paint sealed over the wood frame.
 But again, it just helps keep your whole piece from looking flat and gives it some added interest and dimension.